 Faceless portraits are perfect for making unusual fine art portrait photography.
 Portrait photography isn’t easy to get the timing of the best expression right so this artistic approach makes it way more fun.

-Portrait photographers typically will talk to their subjects to provoke a certain expression but instead, the fine art approach is to mask the face entirely.
-You can even do this as a self-portrait.
+Portrait photographers typically will talk to their subjects to provoke a certain expression but instead the fine art approach is to mask the face entirely.
+You can even do this as a self portrait.

 It’s a challenge to create emotion without the mouth and eyes being visible.
 Use hands, head positions and body language to suggest the feeling of the subject.
 It’s best to try with adults, fine art child photography poses enough challenges to get your subject to stay still!

-This type of faceless portrait gets you thinking past the obvious connotations of facial expressions and develops different ideas as to how someone could be feeling based on other factors.
+This type of faceless portraits gets you thinking past the obvious connotations of facial expressions and develops different ideas as to how someone could be feeling based on other factors.
 This fine art technique has been used successfully in many campaigns about mental health and domestic abuse.

-If you are shooting portraits then it’s good to bring them up to speed with what you are trying to create.
+If you are shooting portraits, then it’s good to bring them up to speed with what you are trying to create.